 - The price of apples is how many times the price of mangoes?
-2. - Raju came to the shop and bought 2 dozens of bananas.
+2. - 3.
+Raju bought 2 dozens of bananas in a shop.
 How much money does he need to pay to the fruit seller? - Karuna came and bought 3 kgs of mangoes and 1 kg of apples.
-How much money does she need to give to the shopkeeper?
+How much 4. money does she need to give to the shopkeeper?

-Now, can you make more questions like those given above based on the picture.
+Can you make more questions like those given above based on the picture.